mrojasb2000/go-standard-library/README.md

 The Time type of the time package also allows you to perform basic arithmetic on the given date and time.
 This way, you can find out past and future dates.

 - `go run arithmetics.go`

+### Finding the difference between two dates

+Finding the difference between two dates is not an unusual task.
+For the operation, the Go standard package time, respectively the Time type, provides supporting methods.